Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ## Sequence Numbers
-The sequence field exists in the order book, the trade history and the snapshot messages by default and the level 3 and level 2 data works to ensure the full connection of the sequence.
+The sequence field exists in order book, trade history and snapshot messages by default and the Level 3 and Level 2 data works to ensure the full connection of the sequence.
 If the sequence is non-sequential, please enable the calibration logic.

 ## General Logic for Message Judgement in Client Side
 1.Judge message type.
 There are three types of messages at present: message (the commonly used messages for push), notice (the notices generally used), and command (consecutive command).